vfyb/seminar3/Git commands.md

     git merge <branch_name>

-You can see some conflicts at that moment, such as difference of text versions of two branches in the same part of text.
-So you can add all versions or/and change and combine them into one correct.
+You can see some **conflicts** at that moment, such as *difference* of text versions of two branches in the same part of text.
+So you can **add all versions or/and change and combine them into one correct**.

 After that you can __delete__ this branch: